virtual-labs/ph3-lab-mgmt/docs/exp-build-process.md

 required to build an experiment as well as configurations for components like code assessment.

-The =experiment-descriptor.json= needs to be provided by the experiment authors in the root of the experiment repository.
-If it is not present then a default-experiment-descriptor.json is used.
+The **experiment-descriptor.json** needs to be provided by the experiment authors in the root of the experiment repository.
+If the file is not present, then a [default-experiment-descriptor.json](https://github.com/virtual-labs/ph3-lab-mgmt/blob/master/default-experiment-descriptor.json) should be copied into the experiment's root directory and renamed as `experiment-descriptor.json` for further changes.

 ## Elements of a descriptor
 ### Task Object